aaronnorby/aaronnorby.github.io/_posts/2015-10-02-naive-bayes-racism.md

 you've got it you can't get rid of it just by deciding to.
-That's why you keep looking for your playlists where iTunes *used* to put them and not where iTunes puts them now (and is also why it's so annoying when these things get moved around is maybe is kind of a mistake for Apple to keep doing that).
+That's why you keep looking for your playlists where iTunes *used* to put them and not where iTunes puts them now (and is also why it's so annoying when these things get moved around and is maybe kind of a mistake for Apple to keep doing that).

 ## Software to tell us when we're letting our implicit biases talk for us